 The epitome of architectural majesty, Tower Bridge in London has always been one of the favorite and most iconic landmarks of the English capital.
 Symbol of a glorious bygone past, this beautiful building attracts thousands of visitors every day and is being used by over 40,000 people (motorists, cyclists, and pedestrians) daily.

-A suspension engineering marvel built between 1886 and 1894 in London, neo-Gothic Tower Bridge crosses the River Thames and represents one of the most photographed landmarks of the city.
+A suspension engineering marvel built between 1886 and 1894 in London, the neo-Gothic Tower Bridge crosses the River Thames and represents one of the most photographed landmarks of the city.
 After 50 projects were submitted to the “Special Bridge or Subway Committee”, finally in 1884 the design by Horace Jones and John Wolfe Barry was chosen.
 Works started in 1886 and after 8 years, the employment of five contractors and hundreds of construction workers, and some 11,000 tonnes of steel for the framework, the bridge was opened and started serving the purpose it had been built for, ease road traffic.

 The Tower Bridge Exhibition is a special attraction.
-Tourists can view the designs that were submitted when the Committee opened to the local contractors, the construction progress, and the operating of the bridge.
+Tourists can view the designs that were submitted when the Committee opened to the local contractors, the construction progress, and the operation of the bridge.
 In order to maintain the integrity of this monumental structure, the government has imposed a 20-mile-per-hour speed restriction, and an 18-tonne weight limit on vehicles using the bridge, both weight and speed are monitored by sensors and cameras.

 When you get to the other end of this beautiful Victorian-Gothic-style building, you have the opportunity to walk the north-facing side and view the Tower of London.
 When you are back at ground level, with the same ticket you can walk down and underneath the bridge to the old engine rooms to see how the old steam-powered engines used to raise the bridge over 1000 times a year.
 To see how the Tower Bridge in London works is really interesting and worth visiting.